saugatadk/portfolio-website/README.md

-# SAugat Adhikari Portfolio Website
+# Saugat Adhikari Portfolio Website

 This is the official portfolio website of Saugat Adhikari.